jentery/dh150/index.md

 # Policies

 Here are policies for the course.
+I'll review each of them during our first meeting, but please do not hesitate to contact me should you have any questions or concerns about them.

 ## Prerequisites